by Judy Kim

 This is a far cry from the pie dough recipe I remember as a kid.
 We used a recipe my Mom saved from a school bake sale, the recipe card was so cute.
 It was written on red construction paper in the shape of an apple and the recipe was made with pure Crisco.
 It guaranteed flaky results, but now I expect more from pie crust.
 Luckily I spent a fair amount of my previous career traveling to France, and like anyone that visits the Pâte Brisée motherland, you'll never turn down an all butter pastry.
 I wanted to create my own version of an all butter pie crust recipe, one that takes the anxiety out of pie making and is friendly for decorative pie making.
 Vodka is certainly not traditional to French baking, but I now use it regularly.
 This recipe yields an unusually pliable dough that is so much easier to roll out and handle.
 My first pie dough, Vodka Pie Crust is made with butter and shortening is even more fool proof, but similar, so it's really a matter of preference in terms of texture and flavor.

-12 tbsp unsalted butter ( 1 1/2 sticks), cut into 1/2-inch cubes and frozen in advance.
+12 tbsp unsalted butter ( 1 1/2 sticks, up to 2 sticks for extra buttery pastry), cut into 1/2-inch cubes and frozen in advance.
 I prefer Vermont Creamery European butter

 1/2 cup vodka

 1 tsp flaky sea salt, crushed by hand

 - Cut butter into 1/2-inch cubes and freeze overnight, minimum of 5 minutes if you're short on time.

 - In a liquid measuring cup pour vodka, then add several ice cubes.
 Wait until vodka is chilled and remove ice.
 Most likely you'll reach 3/4 cup measurement from the melting ice cubes, but if not just add a touch of chilled water.
 If your vodka is frozen, just add 1/4 cup iced water.